DomiWest/linux_server_project/README.md

 - Run command `sudo chown -R grader:grader venv2/` to change the ownership of the virtual environment to `grader`

-- Run `. venv2/bin/activate` to activate the virtual environment
+- Run `sudo . venv2/bin/activate` to activate the virtual environment

 - Run the following commands to install important dependencies:
   ```